jaredcoderman/code-jam/user-stories.md

 As a project creater
 I want to be able to add tags to my project
-So that people can find it more easily. [ IN PROGRESS ]
+So that people can find it more easily. [ DONE ]

+As a unauthenticated user
+I want to be able to add tags for technologies I know So that I can find projects that match my tags. [ IN PROGRESS ]